awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 1. On the **Configure node group** page, fill out the parameters accordingly, and then choose **Next**\.
    + **Name** — Enter a unique name for your managed node group\.
    + **Node IAM role name** — Choose the node instance role to use with your node group\.
 For more information, see [Amazon EKS Worker Node IAM Role](worker_node_IAM_role.md)\.
+**Important**
+We recommend using a role that is not currently in use by any self\-managed node group, or that you plan to use with a new self\-managed node group\.
+For more information, see [Deleting a Managed Node Group](delete-managed-node-group.md)\.
    + **Subnets** — Choose the subnets to launch your managed nodes into\.
 **Important**
 If you are running a stateful application across multiple Availability Zones that is backed by Amazon EBS volumes and using the Kubernetes [Cluster Autoscaler](cluster-autoscaler.md), you should configure multiple node groups, each scoped to a single Availability Zone\.
 In addition, you should enable the `--balance-similar-node-groups` feature\.